Researchers

 Sasha is a keen collaborator with third-party organisations and has delivered successful public engagement and impact activities with: The British Academy, Being Human Festival, The Children’s Sleep Charity and The National Trust.
 I co-curated the 2016 exhibition Magic, Witches and Devils in the Early Modern World at the John Rylands Library and I regularly contribute to national and international media discussions.

-Dr Stefan Hanß is Senior Lecturer at The University of Manchester and research group leader of The Bodies, Emotions and Material Culture Collective.
+HanssProf Stefan Hanß is Professor of Early Modern History at The University of Manchester, Deputy Director and Scientific Lead of The John Rylands Research Institute, University of Manchester, and the research group leader of The Bodies, Emotions and Material Culture Collective.
 His research focuses on early modern material culture and cultural encounters.
 Current projects cover the history of early modern hair and feather-working.
 Stefan has been awarded a British Academy Rising Star Engagement Award and a Philip Leverhulme Prize.
 He pioneers the use of new methodological trajectories and heuristic tools in material culture studies, e.g. digital microscopy and interdisciplinary collaborations between the humanities and the sciences.
 Stefan published widely on early modern hair and feathers, as well as on Mediterranean and global history, the history of time, and Ottoman language studies.
-His research was published in world-leading journals like Central European History, Current Anthropology (forthcoming), Gender and History, German History, History Workshop Journal, Journal of Early Modern History, Past & Present, Renaissance Quarterly, and The Historical Journal.
-Stefan is the author of two monographs on the Battle of Lepanto and two edited volumes on early modern Mediterranean slavery and the Habsburg Mediterranean.
-Two further edited volumes on early modern colophons and in-between textiles are forthcoming.
+His research was published in world-leading journals like Central European History, Current Anthropology (forthcoming), Gender and History, German History, History Workshop Journal, Journal of Early Modern History, Past & Present, Renaissance Quarterly, Renaissance Studies, and The Historical Journal.
+Stefan’s most recent monograph is Narrating the Dragoman’s Self in the Veneto-Ottoman Balkans, c.
+1550–1650 (Routledge, 2023); his most recent edited volume is In-Between Textiles, 1400-1800 (Amsterdam University Press, 2023).
+Stefan is also the author of two monographs on the Battle of Lepanto and three edited volumes on early modern Mediterranean slavery, the Habsburg Mediterranean, and colophons in the early modern world.
 He is the co-organiser of the Manchester Affective Artefacts seminar series and runs the Microscopic Records blog.
 Stefan is also an active member of various research groups exploring the relationship between early modern material cultures and emotions, and started recently as a collaborating researcher in the Australian Research Council-funded project Albrecht Dürer’s Material World—in Melbourne, Manchester and Nuremberg.
+He co-curated the exhibition Albrecht Dürer’s Material World at The Whitworth.

 Dr Stephen Mossman